electro-cafe/Timer_PCB/README.md

 # Timer_PCB
-All file relative to the PCB of the timer project
+This repository contain all file relative to the PCB of the timer project.